boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

-      {{figure-6}}, where a User Plane Function (UPF) for the URLLC slice is instantiated at the edge cloud close to the gNB CU-UP User Plane for better latency/jitter control, while the 5G Control Plane and the UPF for EMBB slice are instantiated in the regional cloud.
+      {{figure-6}}, where a User Plane Function (UPF) for the URLLC slice is instantiated at the edge cloud close to the gNB CU-UP User Plane for better latency/jitter control, while the 5G Control Plane and the UPF for eMBB slice are instantiated in the regional cloud.

    * N to M:
       The 5G to IETF Network Slice mapping combines both